 An EnerPHit building is typically about 5 times more energy efficient than a conventionally built new home.
 Because the standard targets the existing housing stock, it’s entirely possible that a remodeled home will perform at 10 times its previous efficiency.
 EnerPHit is the official retrofit standard introduced by the Passive House Institute that we offer to our clients.

-Tim Delhey Eian of TE Studio is certified as a Certified Passive House Consultant by PHIUS in the US, and a globally as a Certified Passive House Designer by the Passivhaus Institut (PHI) in Darmstadt, Germany.
+Stephan Tanner of TE Studio is the Architect for the first certified Passive House project on the American continent.
+Tim Delhey Eian of TE Studio is a Certified Passive House Designer by the Passivhaus Institut (PHI) in Darmstadt, Germany.